mesh-adaptation/docs/wiki/Development-Practices.md

 ## Testing

 All Mesh Adaptation codes have a subdirectory called `test` containing dedicated test suites with a mixture of [unit tests](#unit-tests) and [integration tests](#integration-tests).
-Goalie also has an additional `test_adjoint` subdirectory, specifically for tests of functionality making use of adjoint methods where annotation is turned on.
+Goalie also has an additional `test/adjoint` subdirectory, specifically for tests of functionality making use of adjoint methods where annotation is turned on.
 All tests which do not make use of the adjoint, i.e., annotation is not turned on, should be located under the standard `test` subdirectory.

 ### Unit tests